 -1-2 tbsp. anise liqueur such as Anisette

--For double anise flavor, add 1-2 tbsp anise liqueur to the original recipe along with the anice seed.
+-For double anise flavor, add 1-2 tablespoon anise liqueur to the original recipe along with the anice seed.

 -1 tsp. vanilla extract